-- Keep emergency phone numbers posted by the phone.
+- Keep emergency phone numbers posted by your home phone.
+Also enter the numbers into your cell phone.
 Everyone in your household, including children, should know when and how to call these numbers.
 These numbers include: fire department, police department, poison control center, ambulance center, your doctors' phone numbers, contact numbers of neighbors or nearby friends or relatives, and work phone numbers.

 - Know at which hospital(s) your doctor practices and, if practical, go there in an emergency.

 - Wear a medical identification tag if you have a chronic condition or look for one on a person who has any of the symptoms mentioned.